BillyBain/Team_Profile_Gen/README.md

 3: In the same terminal run 'npm start'

 # Usage
-To set up a quick page to access a team that gives each employee's title, name, email and other things like school for Interns and githubs for Engineers.
+To set up a quick page to access a team's employees.
+Each employee will have their title, name, email and other things like school for Interns and githubs pages for Engineers.

 # Links
 Github Repo: https://github.com/BillyBain/Team_Profile_Gen